UtsabKDas/A-Maze-Game/README.md

 #### Getting the Project

 - Download the project
-- Open the Solution in Visual Studio
+- Open the Solution in Microsoft Visual Studio
  	- Download [Visual Studio 2017] (https://www.visualstudio.com/downloads/) if needed
 - Change the Build Configuration to x86